Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's put up 14.7% of the Nuggets' attempted field goals, as he's averaging 16.0 per contest.

-- He's attempted 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.
+- He's connected on 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- Murray's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Murray's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Suns allow 111.6 points per contest, sixth-ranked in the league.
+- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.

-- The Suns allow 42.9 rebounds per game, ranking 11th in the NBA.
+- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.

-- Allowing 23.4 assists per game, the Suns are the third-ranked squad in the league.
+- The Suns allow 23.4 assists per game, third-ranked in the league.

-- The Suns allow 11.4 made 3-pointers per contest, third-ranked in the league.
+- Looking at 3-pointers, the Suns are ranked third in the league, allowing 11.4 makes per game.

 Jamal Murray vs. the Suns